ambj/MuPeXI/doc/MuPeXI_User_Manual.md

 * cDNA
     The cDNA reference is a FASTA file containing all nucleotide sequences of the human proteome.

-These reference can be acquired from [Ensembles website](http://www.ensembl.org/Homo_sapiens/Info/Index).
+These reference can be acquired from the [Ensembl website](http://www.ensembl.org/Homo_sapiens/Info/Index).
 The 85 release can be found [here](ftp://ftp.ensembl.org/pub/release-85/fasta/homo_sapiens/).

 The following reference are optional but preferable:
 * Cosmic
         TSV file containing known cancer driver genes.
-The cancer gene census can be downloaded from the COSMIC website.
+The cancer gene census can be downloaded from the [COSMIC](http://cancer.sanger.ac.uk/census) website.

 ## Output Files
 MuPeXI can output up three files.